pandey-ankit/Verrazzano/verrazzano/install-verrazzano/install-verrazzano.md

-# Install Verrazzano on a Kubernetes Cluster in the Oracle Cloud Infrastructure (OCI)
+# Install Verrazzano

 ## Introduction

 This lab walks you through the steps to install Verrazzano on a Kubernetes cluster in the Oracle Cloud Infrastructure.

+Estimated time: 20 minutes

 ### About Product/Technology